 - Respect the Gatekeeper: No matter who answers your call, whether it’s a receptionist or CEO, you should treat him or her with respect.
 The fact that someone is taking the time to listen to your offer should be appreciated – not expected.
 Don’t neglect gatekeepers during you’re a cold call, because they can be the bridge that connects you with a decision-maker.

 - Be Persistent: Being a salesperson means you’ll face a lot of rejection.
 You need to grow a thick skin and remember that your prospect didn’t wake up saying ‘I need to buy from this company today!’
 It takes an average of eight calls to even reach your prospect.
 Before that, you could be speaking to gatekeepers or leaving voicemails.
-To truly succeed in sales, you’ll have to persevere through the waiting period.
+To truly succeed in sales, you’ll have to persevere.